VijayTatineni/Scripts/README.md

 # Scripts
-Shell, Perl and Python scripts
+Automation scripts using Shell, Perl and Python and Groovy!